Good Happiness Quotes To Make You Feel Radiant, Cheerful & Hopeful

 Shame is often a common reason people are unhappy with themselves.
 Try not to concern yourself with what society thinks of your relationships.

 Setting your expectations high and idealizing things may be one of the reasons why some people are unhappy.
 If you overhype a movie, for example, and it doesn’t end up living up to the hype, you might feel disappointed.
 On the other hand, if you go into the movie with more moderate expectations, you might end up happier with the experience.
+A positive surprise will always be more enjoyable than a negative surprise.
 Of course, there are some things in life that you may have high expectations for, such as boundaries in personal relationships.

 Increasing Happiness Through Therapy

-If you’re struggling to increase moments of happiness or think you might be experiencing a mental health condition, consider attending counseling.
+If you’re struggling to increase moments of happiness or think you might be experiencing a mental health condition and happiness quotes aren't working, consider attending counseling.
 Counseling has many benefits, and you can choose a modality that works best for your lifestyle.
 For example, you might benefit from online therapy if you’re often busy or have a schedule outside of regular business hours.

 Researchers have investigated the mental health benefits of internet-based counseling.
 Studies have shown that online therapy is effective in helping individuals experiencing low moods.
 Specifically, this type of remote treatment can result in relief from depressive symptoms in some people.